GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

 1. Name it **products-api-pipeline**
 2. Click **Create**

-Now we will create a trigger.
-Triggers are responsible to start the Continuous Delivery pipeline.
+Now it's time to a trigger responsible to start the Continuous Delivery pipeline.

 To create a trigger: